 Our school meals are freshly cooked on the premises by our excellent cook and their staff.
 All meals use fresh ingredients and follow the Greenwich nutritional guidelines.
 There is a choice of meat and fish dishes, a vegetarian option, and a desert.
 Fresh vegetables, bread, fruit and a salad bar are available every day.
-A copy of the current menu is displayed in the dining hall and copies can be obtained through the school office.
+Please click below for relevant menu's.

 Dinner money is payable weekly or termly in advance.
 Pre-paid lunches are ordered at 10am each morning.
 Lunches can be paid via ParentMail or by cash/card or cheque to the General Office.
 All Reception, Year 1 and Year 2 children are entitled to Free School Meals.